-Prime Minister Jugnauth also said: "In a few days the United Kingdom will assume the Presidency of the Security Council, and has announced that the focus of its month long presidency will be Human Rights.
-Given its continuing refusal to allow Mauritius to effectively exercise its sovereignty over the Chagos Archipelago, or the former inhabitants of the Archipelago to return, we call on the UK to announce, during its presidency, that it will proceed to give effect to the 2019 ICJ Advisory Opinion and UNGA Resolution 73/295 and bring itself into compliance with international law, as determined by the International Court of Justice, and now by its sister court, the International Tribunal for the Law of the Sea, and respect the human rights of the former inhabitants who wish, as Mauritian citizens, to return to these isands."
+Prime Minister Jugnauth also said: "Mauritius deeply regrets that the UK, which has long professed a commitment to the rule of law, stubbornly refuses to respect judicial rulings, United Nations resolutions and the fundamental principles of international law.
+In a few days the United Kingdom will assume the Presidency of the Security Council, and has announced that the focus of its month long presidency will be Human Rights.
+Given its continuing refusal to allow Mauritius to effectively exercise its sovereignty over the Chagos Archipelago, and the former inhabitants of the Archipelago to return, we call on the UK to announce, during its presidency, that it will proceed to give effect to the 2019 ICJ Advisory Opinion and UN General Assembly Resolution 73/295 and bring itself into compliance with international law, as determined by the International Court of Justice, and now by its sister court, the International Tribunal for the Law of the Sea, and respect the human rights of the former inhabitants who wish, as Mauritian citizens, to return to the Chagos Archipelago."